shriomtri/NetworkUtil-lib/README.md

 USAGE:
   When ever you make the call to NetworkUtil class try to make it off the main theread.
+  TO GET THE RESULT FROM URL CALL THE BELOW LINE IN "doInBackground()" in case if you are using AsyncTask.

       String resultData = NetworkUtil.makeServiceCall(myUrl);